ajam/datajam/payday-nation/README.md

 # What's here?

+This data powers the interactive [on this page](http://projects.aljazeera.com/2014/payday-nation/complaints.html).
 This repo contains two groups of data:

 1. Detailed complaints against ten payday lending companies including the text of the consumer's complaint: `detailed-complaint-texts.csv` and associated PDF and RTF files.
 2. Less detailed but more comprehensive data showing the city and state of complaints against a much larger group of payday lenders: `pdl-complaints.csv`.